 Memorials may be directed to the Warming Center (447 W. Washington Street) and/or the Trillium House (1144 Northland Drive) in Marquette.

-To plant a tree in memory of Sarah I. (Parkkila) Williams, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Sarah I. (Parkkila) Williams, please visit our floral store.

 Trillium Hospice House